 This leads me to discuss the one very important line written by Leroy Little Bear, colonialism “tries to maintain a singular social order by means of force and law, suppressing the diversity of human worldviews… Typically, this proposition creates oppression and discrimination” (pg.
 77).
 While I thought my education in all subjects was very inclusive, I have quickly learnt it was not.
 My education, specifically math looked at one strategy to solve problems, with always a preferred method cited in a textbook.
 We never looked at real-life examples of patterns like the seasons changing or flower growth, we simply looked at careers which focused on the patterns we saw in our textbooks.
+The curriculum model which typically surrounds math isn’t inclusive either.
 With math, the class was very product-based.
 Students simply learnt how to solve a problem based on how the teacher taught it and then students would write a test.
 If students did not understand how to solve the problem the way the teacher had taught it, they would simply fail the test.

 Until next time,